 Muscle pain has many possible causes.
 Your doctor may recommend other tests and procedures to rule out other causes of muscle pain.

 Treatment for myofascial pain syndrome typically includes medications, trigger point injections or physical therapy.
-No conclusive evidence supports using one therapy over another.
+No conclusive evidence supports using one therapy over another, but exercise is considered an important component of any treatment program.
 Discuss your options and treatment preferences with your doctor.
 You may need to try more than one approach to find pain relief.

 Medications used for myofascial pain syndrome include: